+5 Best Forum Software/Platforms for 2026 (Free & Paid)

 Your next steps for building a forum would be:

-- Getting a web hosting (should you choose a free platform)
+• Getting web hosting (should you choose a self-hosted platform)

-- Installing / Setting up your forum website
+• Installing and setting up your forum website